Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 Check the log tail -f /mnt/witness/logs/witness_node.log and you can see the words generate block appear every few lines.

-9. Actively Claim Benefits
+9.Actively Claim Benefits

 Witnesses' block rewards are issued in real time.
 (One block in 2 seconds, each block gets 100COCOS.)
 At present, witnesses need to claim actively.

-a.
-Firstly get_vesting_balances account name View vesting ID and number of withdrawals
+a.Firstly get_vesting_balances account name View vesting ID and number of withdrawals

 ![图片](https://uploader.shimo.im/f/kx5MbbaDIXogPQ0i.png!thumbnail)